Azure-Samples/azure-search-openai-javascript/packages/frontend-app/readme.md

-## Azure Open AI JavaScript Sample - Frontend
+## Azure OpenAI JavaScript Sample - Frontend

 This folder contains a single web component built with LitElement that can be used to interact with the Azure OpenAI API.